DeetonRushy/DeeL/README.md

 # Information
 There are 6 implicit data types in DeeL.

  - Strings: just a string.
-They can be optionally delimited by a ' or ".
+They can be optionally delimited by a ' or "
- - Numbers: a number, represented by a 64 bit integer.
+ - Numbers: a number, represented by a 64 bit integer
- - Decimals: a floating point value.
+ - Decimals: a floating point value
- - Lists: an array of any of the above data types.
+ - Lists: an array of any of the above data types
- - Booleans: true or false.
+ - Booleans: true or false
- - Dictionarys: an array of key-value pairs.
-Keys must be a String, Number or Decimal.
-Values can be any of the above, including nested dictionary's.
+ - Dictionarys: an array of key-value pairs

 ## Goals